treestructure/grunt-ssh-deploy/README.md

           agent: process.env.SSH_AUTH_SOCK
         }],
         cmds_before_deploy: ["some cmds you may want to exec before deploy"],
+        cmds_warmup: ["some cmds to be executed before symlink is switched to new deployment result"],
         cmds_after_deploy: ["forever restart", "some other cmds you want to exec after deploy"],
         deploy_path: '/path/to/deployment',
         // list of folders and files that should be excluded from deployment